inducer/pyopencl/doc/source/runtime.rst

     .. note::

-        If you want to load images from numpy arrays or read images back into arrays, be aware that numpy arrays are stored row-major by default whereas OpenCL expects them to be stored in column-major order.
+        If you want to load images from :mod:`numpy.ndarray` instances or read images back into them, be aware that OpenCL images expect the *x* dimension to vary fastest, whereas in the default (C) order of :mod:`numpy` arrays, the last index varies fastest.
+If your array is arranged in the wrong order in memory, there are two possible fixes for this:

+        * Convert the array to Fortran (column-major) order using :func:`numpy.asarray`.

+        * Pass *ary.T.copy()* to the image creation function.

     .. versionadded:: 0.91